 This easy recipe is one of my favorite gluten-free breads of all time!
-If you love this bread be sure to try this Gluten-Free Pumpkin Bread and this Gluten-Free Zucchini Bread.
-If it’s muffins you’re looking for, try these Gluten-Free Banana Muffins.
+If you love this bread be sure to try this gluten-Free pumpkin bread and this gluten-free zucchini bread.
+You also might like these banana pancakes or gluten-free banana muffins.
 Both recipes are made with the same gluten-free ingredients!

 Ingredients You’ll Need

 Here are a few notes on the key ingredients for this gluten free banana bread recipe:

 - Gluten-Free 1:1 Baking Flour: I like to use a high quality gluten-free flour blend like gluten-free measure-for-measure flour blend like King Arthur Flour in my baked goods.
 It works best to use a blend that contains xanthan gum in this recipe.

 - Almond Flour: Helps with texture and browning.
 A touch of almond flour is also my secret to The Best Gluten-Free Chocolate Chip Cookies.
 See the recipe card for nut-free instructions.

 - Organic Palm Shortening: Palm shortening gives this banana bread an irresistible crumb and texture.
 It also makes if so no dairy-free option is needed!
 The palm shortening helps this loaf turn out easy-to-slice and cooked all the way through.
 My Mom used to use Crisco (which you can do too!) but I prefer organic palm shortening.

 - A splash of milk: A few tablespoons of milk (or almond milk) help make this moist banana bread.

 - Mix-ins!
 Add any mix-ins like chocolate chips, nuts or blueberries that you like!
 The possibilities are endless.
 You can use up to 3/4 cup of any mix-in.